-Question: Can the mother identify her child's surname (last name) as anything she wants on the birth certificate if she is divorced, separated, or her marriage was annulled?
+Question: Can the mother identify her child's surname (last name) as anything she wants on the birth certificate if she is divorced separated or her marriage was annulled?

 Answer: Yes.

+- ·

-- Question: If a mother is single and has never been married, can she name the child any last name she wants? - Answer: No. The only time the law mandates the surname is when the mother is unwed.
-In this situation, the child's last name must be the same as the mother's legal name [O.C.G.A. §31-10-9(e)(5)]. - Question: If both parents sign the Paternity Acknowledgment form, can the child have the father's last name on the birth certificate? - Answer: Yes.
+- Question:If a mother is single and has never been married, can she name the child any last name she wants?Answer:No. The only time the law mandates the surname is when the mother is unwed. - In this situation, the child's last name must be the same as the mother's legal name [O.C.G.A. § 31-10-9(e)(5)].

+Question: Answer: If both parents sign the Paternity Acknowledgment form , can the child have the father's last name on the birth certificate?
+Yes.
 The Paternity Acknowledgment form has a place for the child's name.
 The child's name can be whatever both parents agree to.
-If the Paternity Acknowledgment form is completed after the birth certificate information is sent to Vital Records by the birthing hospital, the State Office of Vital Records will update the child's birth certificate with the name specified on the Paternity Acknowledgment form.

-- Question: If a mother or father signs a Rescission Form within 60 days after signing the Paternity Acknowledgment (PA) form, will this change the child's last name on the birth certificate? - Answer: No. A certified copy of court order must be obtained and presented to the State Office of Vital Records.
-The court order must specifically state what the child's name is being changed from and the child's new name (O.C.G.A. §31-10-23(d).

-Question: Who has the final word on naming the child?

-Answer: If the parents are not married to each other, and a Paternity Acknowledgment form is completed, both parents must agree to the child's name listed on the form.
+If the Paternity Acknowledgment form is completed after the birth certificate information is sent to Vital Records by the birthing hospital, the State Office of Vital Records will update the child's birth certificate with the name specified on the Paternity Acknowledgment form .
+Question: Answer: If a mother or father signs a Rescission Form within 60 days after signing the Paternity Acknowledgment (PA) form, will this change the child's last name on the birth certificate?
+Yes Question: Answer: Who has the final word on naming the child?
+If the parents are not married to each other, and a Paternity Acknowledgment form is completed, both parents must agree to the child's name listed on the form.
 If the parents cannot agree on the child's name, then a Paternity Acknowledgment form cannot be completed.
 In this situation, the mother will name the child (please refer to previous questions/answers in this section).